A systematic investigation into the effect of roughness on self-propelled swimming plates: Methodology

 \subsection{Kinematics}

 Continuing to scale all lengths by $L$, using the swimming speed $U$ to scale velocity and $L/U$ to scale time, we define the excursion of the body from the centre line as

 \\ where $f$ is the frequency, $\zeta$ is the phase speed of the travelling wave, and $A(x)$ is the amplitude envelope, all of which are illustrated in figure \ref{fig:geometry}b.
-The Strouhal number is set to peak propulsive value $St=0.3$ which determines the scaled frequency as $f=St/A_1$, where $A_1=A(x=1)$ is the trailing edge amplitude.
+The Strouhal number is set to peak propulsive value $St=0.3$ which determines the scaled frequency as $f=St/2A_1$, where $A_1=A(x=1)$ is the trailing edge amplitude and defines the wake width of the system.
 We modify the recent result from \citealt{DiSanto2021} for the envelope